AreaLayer/Circle/README.md

 # GitStorageCircle

-This is a stardan git storage with modifications to make it communcate over Storm.
+This is a standard git storage with modifications to make it communcate over Storm.
 The main difference is that the server stay on Carbonado.
 Instead, to be present in a web client like central data center

 # Client-Circle